Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 Phase 3: CloudFront Configuration (The Tricky Part)

-CloudFront setup had three major bugs that took days to debug:
+CloudFront setup commonly hits three major bugs that can take time to debug:

 Bug #1: Origin Access Identity Misconfiguration